 Cliveden House – a country pile with quite a past – was built for entertaining.
-Famed guests, from Churchill to Chaplin have all spent the night – or a long, lazy weekend – at Cliveden.
+Famed guests, from Churchill to Chaplin have all spent the night – or a long, lazy weekend – here.

 Recent rises in UK staycation bookings has seen Cliveden spring to the top of the country’s most sought-after stays.
 But then, Cliveden’s popularity is hardly something new.
 Built in 1666 for the second Duke of Buckingham, Cliveden became home to the Astor family in 1893.
 In recent years, John Profumo and Christine Keeler’s shenanigans re-established the house’s rebellious streak and today, the fabled hotel is privately owned, part of Relais & Chateaux.